Palmer Station Timeline

 The Chilean Navy supply tug/tender Yelcho unloads cargo at the pier.
 The 205-foot, 1640-ton vessel was named after the earlier Chilean Navy cutter that rescued Shackleton's party from Elephant Island in 1916.
 Originally the USS Tekesta, built in 1943, it was bought by the Chilean navy in 1960.
 It was a frequent visitor to the station from the earliest days (1965) until it was placed out of service in 1996, decommissioned in 1998, and sunk in 1999 after serving as a target in joint Chilean-US naval exercises.
 Yelcho brought in supplies as seen here, hauled off scrap material for salvage, and also participated in the 1989 Bahia Paraiso cleanup (U. S. Navy photo from DF-73 cruisebook).

-This photo is at the time of his departure the following summer, 12/12/73; this time Hero is at the pier.
+This photo is from just before his departure the following summer (12 December 1973); this time Hero is at the pier.
 David was dismasted 8-1/2 weeks before his arrival at Palmer (credit and more information).
-David's arrival occurred during the first of several visits by Cousteau to Palmer.
+David's arrival occurred during Cousteau's film venture described above; I believe this was Calypso's only call at Palmer.

 Cargo is delivered by the USNS Mirfak, a 266-foot ice-strengthened vessel that was small enough to use the pier using a pontoon carried from McMurdo, and left behind for future use (?)